uvarc/courses/workshops/cli/partII.md

 9. Print email address of Instructors teaching workshops that are part of _Bioinformatics on HPC_ track.
 The workshop details are in `./data/somrc_spring2018_workshops.txt` while the contact information of instructors is in `./data/somrc_instructors.txt`

-10. Typical NGS experimental design will include multiplexing of numerous samples to increase throughput.
-This step involves attaching a unique barcode (short nucleotide sequence) to the end of DNA fragments and sequencing everything in a massively parallel way.
+10. Typical NGS experimental design involves multiplexing of numerous samples to increase throughput.
+To achieve this, a unique barcode (short nucleotide sequence)is attached to the end of DNA fragments and everything is sequenced in a massively parallel way.
 The first step of data analysis is to separate reads into sample-specific files.
-The file `./data/miseq_raw.fasta` has data from a multiplexed sequencing experiment, with a 8bp barcode attached at the beginning of each read.
+The file `./data/miseq_raw.fasta` has data from a multiplexed sequencing experiment, with a 12bp barcode attached at the beginning of each read.
 Find how many reads are sequenced for each sample.

 ## Command-Line BLAST